 Seminar conducted in field setting to provide students with first-hand opportunity for observing actual physical and human aspects of study area.
 Specific region and topic may vary.
 May be repeated for credit with change of subject matter.

 Prerequisite: Introductory physical geography or consent of instructor.
 Study of the interrelated problems of population growth, efficient use of natural resources, and human disruption of the earth's environment.

 GEOG 3360.
 Technology and the Human Landscape

 Study of the relationship of technological development and energy use with human use of the earth from pre-humans to the present.
-Fulfills multicultural requirement.
-Fulfills Core Technology and Applied Science requirement.
+Fulfills core Technology and Applied Science requirement.

 GEOG 4301.
 Geomorphology in Environmental Management

 Prerequisite: GEOG 1402, GEOL 1303, or consent of instructor.
 Evaluation and analysis of earth-forming processes and terrain features in relation to human activities.
 Course emphasizes analytical techniques.

 GEOG 4321.
 Biogeography

 Prerequisite: GEOG 1401 or consent of instructor.
 Study of plants and animals in their spatial context, functional interaction, and as related to human impacts.